sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

 5. Choose the org name and space where you want to create your application.

+    > This step is skipped if you're using a trial account.

 #### RESULT

 Details about your personal SAP BTP subaccount are displayed (API endpoint, user, organization, space).

 ### Create a Node.js application

 You're going to create a simple Node.js application.

 1. In your local file system, create a new directory (folder).
 For example: `node-tutorial`